Die tote Stadt: Act 2 (in four scenes)

-Act 3
+Act 3 (in three scenes)

 Paul's vision continues.
-Back in his house, where he and Marietta have spent the night, it is morning on the day of a religious festival.
-Paul watches the festival procession from a window in the Temple of the Past, but doesn't want Marietta next to him in case someone outside should see them together.
-His preoccupation reaches the point where Paul imagines the procession is passing through the room.
-Marietta is increasingly fed up and starts to taunt him by dancing seductively while stroking his dead wife's hair.
+Back in his house, where he and Marietta have spent the night, it is the morning of a religious festival, the Procession of the Holy Blood which is held on Ascension Day in Bruges.
+Paul watches the festival procession from a window in the Temple of the Past, but does not want Marietta alongside him for fear someone outside should see them together.
+Marietta confronts Marie, suggesting she leave.
+In his anxiety Paul imagines the procession is passing through the room.
+Marietta is increasingly impatient and starts to taunt him by dancing seductively while stroking his dead wife's hair.
 In a rage, Paul grabs the lock of hair and strangles Marietta with it.
-Staring at her dead body he exclaims "Now she is exactly like Marie."
+Staring at her dead body, he exclaims "Now she is exactly like Marie."

-At this point Paul's vision ends.
-As Paul comes back to reality, he is astonished that Marietta's body is nowhere to be found.
-Brigitta enters and informs him that Marietta has come back to pick up her umbrella which she left at the house when she departed a few minutes earlier.
-Marietta comes in to take the umbrella and leaves as Frank returns, as he had promised.
-Paul tells Frank he will not see Marietta again.
+Paul awakens from his vision and as he recognizes the real world around him, he is astonished that Marietta's body is nowhere to be found.
+Brigitta enters and informs him that Marietta has come back to pick up her umbrella which she left at the house when she departed just a few minutes earlier.
+Marietta enters, retrieves her umbrella and departs just as Frank returns as he had promised in Act I. Paul tells Frank he will not see Marietta again.
 Frank announces he is leaving Bruges, and asks if Paul will come too, to which he replies, "I will try".
-The opera ends with a reprise of "Glück, das mir verblieb", with however the last words now "Here, there is no resurrection".
-He gives the room a farewell glance as the curtain falls.
+The opera ends with Paul's reprise of "Glück, das mir verblieb", with the last words now "Here, there is no resurrection".
+He realises that through his dream it is time to leave Marie and move on.
+Paul gives the room a farewell glance as the curtain falls.